apache/aurora/docs/operations/configuration.md

 ### Docker containers
 In order for Aurora to launch jobs using docker containers, a few extra configuration options must be set.
-The [docker containerizer](http://mesos.apache.org/documentation/latest/docker-containerizer/) must be enabled on the mesos slaves by launching them with the `--containerizers=docker,mesos` option.
+The [docker containerizer](http://mesos.apache.org/documentation/latest/docker-containerizer/) must be enabled on the Mesos agents by launching them with the `--containerizers=docker,mesos` option.

 By default, Aurora will configure Mesos to copy the file specified in `-thermos_executor_path` into the container's sandbox.
 If using a wrapper script to launch the thermos executor,